abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 /qt/src/lib/core/c/obj/meta
 /qt/lib/so/core/src/c/obj/meta

-If being navigated in relative path way i.e. not started with character "/" then the given path will always be searched for anywhere in any depth of under current directory, does not have to be directly on current directory.
+If being navigated in relative path way i.e. not started with slash character (/), then the given path will always be searched for anywhere in any depth of under current directory, does not have to be directly on current directory.
 If it needs to be limited to search for directly on current directory only, precede (start) it with ./

-Suppose previous explicit part of path exists only where it's specified i.e. "meta" is a file/directory only under "core" dir. being under any directory being under any dir. under qt directory.
+Suppose previous explicit part of path exists only where it's specified i.e. "meta" is only a file/directory under "core" directory being under any directory being under any dir. under qt directory.

 $ cd /qt
 $ l core/meta

 will find it as e.g:
 /qt/src/lib/core/meta